KevinSayers/federatedpoc/README.md

 `kubectl create -f claim.yaml`

 # Running a job
+This will execute the workflow on each of the clusters.

 `nextflow kuberun KevinSayers/rnaseq-nf -v task-pv-claim:/newtest -profile alpha`

 `nextflow kuberun KevinSayers/rnaseq-nf -v task-pv-claim:/newtest -profile beta`

 # Next steps
-Federate clusters created on different cloud provides.
+Federate clusters created on different cloud providers.